 Many modern Islanders fans remember “the poke check” from Wade Dublewitz in 2007.
 It was that save that sent the Islanders to the Playoffs that season.
 A loss would’ve eliminated them from contention.
 The team would lose in five games to the Buffalo Sabres in the first round, but its aftermath began a domino effect that led to the 2009 draft.
 By now the GM was Garth Snow.
 He had been hired before the season started.
 After bowing out to Buffalo, the team bought out captain Alexei Yashin.
 He was the best player on the team at the time and it left the Islanders with little offensive talent.
 The team also didn’t have a first round pick in the subsequent ’07 draft as Edmonton acquired it in exchange for Ryan Smyth.
 The team struggled in 2007-2008, missing the Playoffs for the first time in three years.
 They drafted Josh Bailey 9th overall, who is now the longest tenured player on the Islanders.
 The Islanders missed the playoffs again in 2009, finishing last in the league.
 Bailey, as well as Kyle Okposo played that season, both their first in the league.

 The Islanders selected John Tavares with the first overall pick in 2009.
 He scored in his first ever game on his first ever shot against Marc-Andre Fleury of the Pittsburgh Penguins.
 The cornerstone forward would quickly develop chemistry with linemates Kyle Okposo and Matt Moulson.
 The Islanders would miss the playoffs in Tavares’ first season with the Islanders but offense was not the reason why.
 They scored 222 goals that season, 2.7 per game.
 The issue was defense as the team allowed 3.22 goals per game, third-worst in the league.
-It led to the team being awarded the 5th overall pick and selecting Nino Niederreiter, who the Isles would later flip for Cal Clutterbuck and a third round pick (Eamon McAdam… Matt Martin part two).
-The Isles rounded out their present fourth line by selecting Brock Nelson 30th overall.
+It led to the team being awarded the 5th overall pick and selecting Nino Niederreiter, who the Isles would later flip for Cal Clutterbuck and a third round pick (Eamon McAdam… Matt Martin).
+The Isles then took Brock Nelson 30th overall in that draft, a player who has at times underachieved during his tenure with the Isles.
 The Islanders struggles would continue for a few more years as the team failed to draft or acquire key defensemen.
 Finding a healthy goalie was also a struggle in this time period as Rick DiPietro would constantly find himself injured, as well as most of his replacements.

 The front half of this era saw the Islanders as the doormat of the league.
 Not only was the team beaten on the scoreboard, but physically as well.
 John Tavares, Blake Comeau, Kyle Okposo, and Rick DiPietro were common targets.
 On February 11th 2011, the Islanders had enough.
 A few weeks prior, Blake Comeau was concussed from a blindsided hit to the head from Max Talbot of the Pittsburgh Penguins.
 In that same game, goalie Rick DiPietro checked Matt Cooke after the play before a scrum insued.
 Opposing goalie Brent Johnson then challenged DiPietro to a fight in which he too was injured after taking a punishing blow to the cheek.
 The broadcast showed the Penguins bench laughing with Johnson as he left the ice after the fight.